MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/windows-server-2016-improvements.md

 Now that you've validated the first system in the reference time chain, you need to investigate the log file on reference time source and repeat the same steps.
 This continues until you get to a physical clock, like GPS or a known time source like NIST.
 If the reference clock is GPS hardware, then logs from the manufactured might also be required.

 ## Network Considerations
 The NTP protocol algorithms have a dependency on the Symmetry of your network.
-As your increase the number of network hops, the probability of asymmetry increases.
-There for, it's difficult to predict what types of accuracies you will see in your specific environments.
+As you increase the number of network hops, the probability of asymmetry increases.
+Therefore, it's difficult to predict what types of accuracies you'll see in your specific environments.

-Performance Monitor and the new Windows Time counters in Windows Server 2016 can be used to assess your environments accuracy and create baselines.
+Performance Monitor and the new Windows Time counters in Windows Server 2016 can be used to assess your environment's accuracy and create baselines.
 Additionally, you can perform troubleshooting to determine the current offset of any machine on your network.

 There are two general standards for accurate time over the network.
 PTP ([Precision Time Protocol - IEEE 1588](https://www.nist.gov/el/intelligent-systems-division-73500/introduction-ieee-1588)) has tighter requirements on network infrastructure but can often provide sub-microsecond accuracy.
 NTP ([Network Time Protocol – RFC 1305](https://tools.ietf.org/html/rfc1305)) works on a larger variety of networks and environments, which makes it easier to manage.